 manholes/handholes

-Manholes and handholes shall be constructed as shown on the site-adapt drawings.
+Manholes and handholes shall be constructed per UFC-3-550-01.
 The maximum distance between manholes and/or handholes shall be 140m.

 The main ductbank shall be 6-way minimum, three conduits wide by two conduits deep (3x2) with innerducts installed in two conduits.
 Laterals off of the main duct system shall be 4-way (2x2) minimum, with one duct having inner ducts.
 Two conduits shall be provided from a manhole/handhole to a building, with one duct having innerducts.
 All conduits shall be terminated in ABS plastic terminators cast into the walls of the concrete structures.
 In manholes, all conduit windows shall be recessed.